cloudnative-pg/cloudnative-pg/docs/src/quickstart.md

 #### Using the web interface

-Log in the console as `kubeadmin` and navigate to the  `Operator → OperatorHub` page.
+Log in to the console as `kubeadmin` and navigate to the  `Operator → OperatorHub` page.

 Find the `Cloud Native PostgreSQL` box scrolling or using the search filter.